sarthak1991/SRTHK-ReactQnABeginnerProject/README.md

 3. **Run the project** by typing ```yarn start```

   - This will open the project in a browser.
+  - What I have done is I have hit an external api called *JsonPlaceholder* that provides dummy data.
+The API gives me an array response, which I've captured in a state variable and I am looping through that response in the browser, as you can see when you run the project

 4. Open the project in your editor of choice.